ztaix/rag-web-ui-stack-free/README.md

 </div>

 ## 📖 Introduction

-RAG Web UI is an intelligent dialogue system based on RAG (Retrieval-Augmented Generation) technology.
-It helps enterprises and individuals build intelligent Q&A systems based on their own knowledge bases.
-By combining document retrieval and large language models, it delivers accurate and reliable knowledge-based question-answering services.
+RAG Web UI is an intelligent dialogue system based on RAG (Retrieval-Augmented Generation) technology that helps build intelligent Q&A systems based on your own knowledge base.
+By combining document retrieval and large language models, it achieves accurate and reliable knowledge-based question answering services.

+The system supports multiple LLM deployment options, including cloud services like OpenAI and DeepSeek, as well as local model deployment through Ollama, meeting privacy and cost requirements in different scenarios.

+It also provides OpenAPI interfaces for convenient knowledge base access via API calls.

 ## ✨ Features
 - 📚 **Intelligent Document Management**